dudu9929/lib925/README.md

 When logged in as Admin:
 Welcome Page: click Main Page button in navigation bar, you can enter the welcome page for this booking system.
-Edit her/his profile : Click the Edit Your Profile button in navigation bar, you can change the Name, E-mail and passward for this admin user.
+Edit her/his profile : Click the Edit Your Profile button in navigation bar, you can change the Name, E-mail and passward for this user.
 Manage Admins:  (1) Click the New Admin button in navigation bar, you can add a new admin user to this system
                 (2) Click the All Users button in navigation bar, you can see all the user's profile details.
 You can also edit or delete a user by "edit" or "destroy"
 			    (3) Click on My Bookings button in navigation bar, you can see all your bookings.
 You can delete or edit your bookings here.